mantidproject/mantid/docs/source/algorithms/CalculateMuonAsymmetry-v1.rst

   -1.48001632  -9.99980013  -1.35484497   9.6157127    4.08082062
   -8.45883354  -6.47883052   6.62213825   8.35615238  -4.25323762
   -9.56191034   1.5425145 ]
-Normalization constnat: 41.75221372
+Normalization constnat: 4.99999999931

-**Example - Calculating Asymmetry from Asymmetry:**
+**Example - Calculating Asymmetry From Estimated Asymmetry:**
 This example is for calculating the Asymmetry from an estimate of the asymmetry.
 .. testcode:: ExSimple